The Roots of Performance Disparity in Multilingual Language Models: Intrinsic Modeling Difficulty or Design Choices?: Linguistic Properties

+Later work, however, suggests that much of this apparent effect is not intrinsic to morphology itself.
+Instead, it is amplified by how current pipelines segment, encode, and sample morphologically complex languages~\citep{mielke-etal-2019-kind}.
+In particular, morphology-aware segmentation substantially reduces surprisal or performance gaps induced by standard BPE~\citep{park-etal-2021-morphology,mager2022bpe}, and analyses of WordPiece and BPE show that they often fail to preserve morpheme structure in languages with complex inflection or derivation~\citep{klein2020getting, lerner2025unlike}.
+Recent work further shows that once tokenization or effective exposure are controlled, morphological complexity is a much weaker predictor of LM performance than previously assumed~\citep{arnett2025language,asgari2025morphbpe,rust2021good}.

+Taken together, these results suggest that morphology affects language modeling through three interacting mechanisms.
+First, tokenization determines whether recurring morphemes are preserved as reusable units or broken into arbitrary fragments; when morpheme boundaries are obscured, models can generalize less effectively across related word forms~\citep{mager2022bpe,park-etal-2021-morphology,bostrom2020byte,gazit-etal-2025-splintering}.
+Second, rich morphology can increase sequence cost when grammatical information is distributed across more fragmented token sequences, so the same content consumes more of the model's context, and equal token budgets result in less effective data exposure~\citep{arnett2024bit, foroutan2025paritybpe, asgari2025morphbpe}.
+Third, rich morphology can spread training signal across many low-frequency forms, while multilingual vocabulary learning may allocate less useful capacity to the morphemes needed to represent them, leaving less training signal for each individual form~\citep{reif2025vocab,park-etal-2021-morphology,rust2021good}.

-Consequently, morphology is best treated as an interaction effect: the same typological feature can look harmful under one tokenizer or training budget and largely vanish under another.
-When these factors are held constant or corrected (e.g., morphology-aware tokenizers, byte-normalized sampling, or language-specific vocabularies), the gap between morphologically simple and complex languages becomes substantially smaller.
+Morphology is therefore best treated as an interaction effect rather than a uniform source of difficulty for language modeling.
+The same typological feature can appear harmful under one tokenizer or training budget and largely disappear under another.
+When these factors are removed (e.g., exposure is normalized for sequence-length and vocabulary-allocation effects) the gap between morphologically simpler and richer languages becomes substantially smaller.